polyakovartem/memory-sort/README.md

 * write each sorted chunk into temporary file
 * use external sort to create new sorted file

-Note: algorithm can we improved if data in file is unique

 ### requirements
 * g++ compiler with C++17 support